ashwinbhola/Regressionist.github.io/projects.md

 ## Research experience
-+ **Information processing in Genetic networks (Harvard Medical School)**: Modeled and simulated a gene regulatory network with positive and negative feedback loops using Monte Carlo simulation and Principal Component Analysis.
++ **Information processing in Genetic networks (Harvard Medical School)**: Simulated a Markov chain using the Monte Carlo method to mimic a genetic network.
+Used Principal Component analysis for feature engineering and logistic regression for classification.
 Statistical analysis and analytical calculations correlated strongly with the experimental observations

 + **Diagnostic kit optmization (IIT Delhi)**: Optimized the performance of a diagnostic device with respect to the concentration, temperature, and humidity.
 Applied nonlinear regression analysis on experimental data sets yielding R<sup>2</sup> values as high as 0.98